fjorgedevelopers/fjorge-starter-theme/README.md

 There's a gulp file setup to compile sass files.
 In terminal, run "gulp" and styles will compile to dist/css/style.css.
 You may need to run "npm install" the first time you use the theme to install gulp and other node dependencies locally in your project.

+There is a hotfix.css file in dist/css/ directory that is only to be used when there is NO OTHER OPTION.

 ____________________________________________________________

 2. ENQUEUEING SCRIPTS AND STYLESHEETS